pearcej/complex/_sources/Graphs/ProbabilityOfConnectivity.rst

     >>> prob_connected(10, 0.23, iters=10000)
     0.33

-I chose 0.23 because it is close to the critical value where the probability of connectivity goes from near 0 to near 1.
+We chose 0.23 because it is close to the critical value where the probability of connectivity goes from near 0 to near 1.
 According to Erdős and Rényi, :math:`p* = lnn / n = 0.23`.

 We can get a clearer view of the transition by estimating the probability of connectivity for a range of values of :math:`p`: